zalariya918-beep/riya/README.md

 # first
-this is my first repository
+this is my first repository.
-author - firstt
+author - riya